hnarayanan/dotemacs/README.md

 There is nothing of interest in this repository.
 It simply exists as a cache of my arcane emacs configuration as I attempt to migrate it to the current day using [Melpa](https://melpa.org).

+## Notes

+In this process, the following packages have been removed.
+They can be brought back when needed:

+- Slime
+- ESS
+- Artist mode